ricarosio/CoMMa/README.md

 The tools development was mainly funded by INFOMAR through the Irish Marine Institute’s research grant PDOC 19/08/03.
 The British Geological Survey and iAtlantic have also supported the creation of the toolbox.

+#  Documentation
+The documentation for CoMMa is available at….. , including a user guide, example code, and gallery.

+# Installation
+The easiest way to ……:

+# Copyright and licence
+CoMMa Toolbox may be freely distributed, modified and used commercially under the terms of its GNU LGPLv3 license.